openhab/openhabian/README.md

 Also get another 32 GB or larger SD card and a USB card reader to make use of the ["auto backup" feature](docs/openhabian.md#Auto-Backup).

 ### Supported hardware
-As of openHABian version 1.6 and later, all Raspberry Pi models are supported as hardware, but note the memory limitations.
+As of openHABian version 1.6 and later, all Raspberry Pi models are supported as hardware, but read the notes on memory limitations and 32/64bit.
-Anything x86 based that may work or not.
 Anything else ARM based such as ODroids, OrangePis, PINE64 and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.
+Anything x86 based supported by Debian 'bullseye' should work.

 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1 GB of RAM or more.
 All RPi 0 and 1 only have 512 MB.
 This can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram, InfluxDB or Grafana.